skylightio/skylight-docs/source/performance-tips.md

 ---
-Title: Performance Tips
+title: Performance Tips
-Description: Tips for fixing common problems you might encounter in your application.
+description: Tips for fixing common problems you might encounter in your application.
-Order: 6
+order: 6
+updated: January 1, 2017
 ---

-# Performance Tips

-Last updated January 1, 2017

-Tips for fixing common problems you might encounter in your application.

 ## Repeated Queries